TRPeskett/yeast_segtrack_pipeline/README.md

 This is a data analysis pipeline that takes in a stack of tiff images of yeast microscopy (bright-field) and fluorescence data, and provides data structures containing :
 - smaller movies, pieces of the bigger movie broken by microfluidic trap
-- segmentation of those smaller movies using YeaZ2 model allowing to get object outlining individual cells
+- segmentation of those smaller movies using an YeaZ model to outline individual cells
 - tracking of segmented cells using btrack
 - heuristic detection of the mother cell for each trap
 - extraction of the fluorescence data for each mother cell